-The main components of this module are The Multibody Dynamics Interface and The Lumped Mechanical System Interface.
+The main components of this module are The Multibody Dynamics Interface, The Lumped Mechanical System Interface, and The Wire Interface.

 The Multibody Dynamics interface is used to model assemblies of flexible components, rigid components, or the combination of both.
-Flexible components can be defined through solid, shell, or beam elements.
-They can also have geometric and material nonlinearity.
+Flexible components can be defined through solid and wire elements, and in combination with the Structural Mechanics Module, also shell or beam elements.
+Flexible components can also have geometric and material nonlinearity.
 With this physics interface, you can simultaneously perform a system analysis and a detailed component analysis of a mechanical system.

-The features that are used to model connections are joints, attachments, rigid domains, springs and dampers.
+The features that are used to model connections are joints, attachments, rigid domains, gears, springs, and dampers.
 The joints that connect the different structural parts can have many different properties, including elastic connections, viscous damping, friction losses, stop conditions, and lock conditions.